Engee documentation

 Conclusion

 In this demo, the Engee model was developed to convert the rotation angles of the MPU6050 position sensor around the axes.
-The code generated from the model, once loaded into the STM32F446RE microcontroller, reproduces the embedded functions.
+The code generated from the model reproduces the built-in functions after loading into the STM32F446RE microcontroller.